1999–2000 Philadelphia 76ers season: Regular season

 During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Iverson was selected for the 2000 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first ever All-Star appearance, as he scored 26 points along with 9 assists and 2 steals, despite the Eastern Conference losing to the Western Conference, 137–126.
 In addition, Iverson also participated in the NBA Three-Point Shootout, while before the mid-season trade, Hughes participated in the NBA Slam Dunk Contest, and rookie center, and second-round draft pick Todd MacCulloch was selected for the NBA Rookie Challenge Game, as a member of the Rookies team.
+Iverson also finished in seventh place in Most Valuable Player voting; Shaquille O'Neal of the Los Angeles Lakers won the MVP award almost unanimously, receiving 120 out of 121 first-place votes from the media, while Iverson received one vote from CNN sports broadcaster Fred Hickman, who was the only person who did not vote for O'Neal.